-The NEHS Group has launched the Climate Risk Working Group comprising members from risk management and related departments.
-This working group will build a global framework to identify, understand and manage climate change risks based on the Company's strategy.
-The person responsible for the climate risk management frameworks is the CRO.
-Current proposed methods include:
+The Climate Risk & ESG Working Group, comprising members from risk management and related departments, has been set up to establish a global framework to identify, understand and manage climate change risks based on the Company's strategy.
+The financial risks are managed by the Risk Management department reporting into the Chief Risk Officer.
+The approaches for managing climate risk for financial risks are outlined in separate sections below: